method-inc/challenges/autocorrect/README.md

 ### Mid

+- All the above, plus:
 - Your output should exactly match the punctuation of the input string.
 - It should also match the formatting (capitalization, white-space) of the input string.
+- If the distance to the nearest dictionary match is > 12, use the original non-dictionary word.

 ### Sr

+- All the above, plus:
 - Instead of the hamming distance, you'll be using the keyboard distance like a real iPhone.
 - All keys on your keyboard are separated by some shortest path (A -> Z = 1, Z -> P = 9).
 - To find the distance between characters in words, you'll add +N instead of hamming +1.